Most renters will not receive protections under WH proposal - KVIA

 The rules are in contrast to comments made by Trump this week, who said renters would get “immediate relief” as part of his administration’s plan.

-Housing advocates called the White House’s proposal a “important first step,” but said there are limitations to the policy that need to be addressed.
+Housing advocates called the White House’s proposal an “important first step” but said there are limitations to the policy that need to be addressed.

 “America’s lowest-income renters were already struggling to pay rent and make ends meet before this latest disaster, and people were experiencing homelessness.
 Congress must implement a national moratorium on all evictions and foreclosures,” said Diane Yentel, president and CEO of the National Low Income Housing Coalition.